Alexei Nikolaevich, Tsarevich of Russia: Personality

+Political involvement

 Alexei was proud of and enjoyed his position as Tsarevich.
 Buxhoeveden reflected that "he knew and felt that he was the Tsarevich, and from babyhood mechanically took his place in front of his elder sisters".
 He liked being kissed on the hand by the officers and "didn't miss his chance to boast about it and give himself airs in front of his sisters".
 He enjoyed jumping in front of the guards at the front of the Alexander Palace, who would immediately salute him as he walked past.
 Nicholas forbade the guards to salute Alexei unless another member of the family accompanied him.
 Alexei was embarrassed "when the salute failed him", which "marked his first taste of discipline".
 On one occasion, he ordered all of the Finnish officers on various ships to stand before him on the deck of the Standart.
 He began commanding them, but the Finnish officers did not understand Russian and stood in confusion until an aide informed them that Alexei wanted to hear them say, "We wish you health, your Imperial Highness."
 When he was told that a group of officers had arrived to call on him, the 6-year-old Alexei told his sisters, "Now girls, run away.
 I am busy.
 Someone has just called to see me on business."
 Also at 6, he walked into his father's study and saw the Foreign Minister Alexander Izvolsky waiting to see Nicholas.
 Izvolsky remained sitting, and Alexei screamed, "When the heir to the Russian Throne enters a room, people must get up!"

-Alexei's parents indulged his tantrums and mischievous behavior, and they rarely punished him.
-In 1906, Alexei and his family went on a cruise to Finland.
-In the middle of the night, the 2-year-old Alexei commanded the ship's band to wake up and play for him.
-Instead of punishing Alexei, Nicholas joked "that's the way to bring up an autocrat!"
-Nicholas called Alexei "Alexei the Terrible."

 Alexei loved to attend army inspections with his father.
 When he was 3, he wore a miniature army uniform and played with a toy wooden rifle.
 From birth, he had the title of "Hetman of all the Cossacks."
 He wore a miniature uniform of a sailor of the Russian navy, and he had his own Cossack uniform with a fur cap, boots, and dagger.
 He ended his daily prayers with "Hurrah!" instead of "amen".
 When asked why, he replied that the soldiers on parade always said "Hurrah!" when his father finished speaking, so he should greet his Heavenly Father in the same way.
 Before he understood the nature of his disease, he said that he wanted to be a warrior-tsar and lead armies as his ancestors had.